Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Style graphics with symbols/README.md

 ## Additional information

-To set a symbol style across a number of graphics (e.g. showing trees as graphics sharing a symbol in a park), see the "Add graphics with renderer" sample.
+To set a symbol style across a number of graphics (e.g. showing trees as graphics sharing a symbol in a park), see the "Style graphics with renderer" sample.

 ## Tags